gwstover10/ST362_Project/README.md

 Happiness Score: A metric measured in 2016 by asking the sampled people the question: "How would you rate your happiness on a scale from 1 to 10?”

-Economy (GDP per Capita): The extent to which GDP contributes to the calculation of the Happiness Score.
+Economy (GDP per Capita): GDP of the country

-Family: The extent to which Family contributes to the calculation of the Happiness Score
+Family: Index of family involvement and community

-Health (Life Expectancy): The extent to which Life expectancy contributed to the calculation of the Happiness Score
+Health (Life Expectancy): Average life expectancy

-Freedom: The extent to which Freedom contributed to the calculation of the Happiness Score
+Freedom: The extent to which citizens are free

-Trust (Government Corruption): The extent to which Perception of Corruption contributes to Happiness Score
+Trust (Government Corruption): The extent to which Perception of Corruption in government

 Generosity: The extent to which Generosity contributed to the calculation of the Happiness Score

+Skepticism: An index of the general skepticism that the citizens express

 **Changes:**